hiroki-o/ColladaAnimationGenerator/README.md

 This generator extension is useful when you have legacy animationclips that you want to convert to Mecanim animation with humanoid rig.

+## How to use

+- import AssetGraph 1.4 into your project ( https://bitbucket.org/Unity-Technologies/assetbundlegraphtool )
+- import this project into your project
+- Create Generate Asset node and assign "Export Animation to Collada" generator.

 # LICENSE

 MIT License